Crowdsourcing translations with community contributions

-Interaction between YouTube creators and their audiences sets YouTube apart from other media platforms.
-If you have a great relationship with your audience, consider asking them to contribute translations & transcriptions for your videos.
+If you have a great relationship with your audience, consider asking them to contribute translations & subtitles for your videos.
 This can be a win-win, especially if your audience is already asking for video transcripts in other languages or if you see multilingual comments on your videos.

 While it may feel awkward to ask your audience for help, many YouTube creators have found that their audiences are eager to help.
 Try incentivizing your audience with these tips: